AxelFoul/ATLAS/README.md

     $ sudo git clone https://github.com/atlas-outreach-data-tools/notebooks-collection-opendata.git

-(3) Choose whether you want use just simple notebook or JupyterLab interface (notebook or JupyterLab file, respectively).
+(3) Choose whether you want use just simple notebook or JupyterLab interface (notebook or JupyterLab folder, respectively).
 Go to the desired folder with docker-compose.yml file and open it.
 Under the volumes change home/address/where/ATLAS/notebooks/are: for particular address where you have saved ATLAS notebooks.

 (4) From the folder with docker-compose.yml file run: